kstenerud/dogma/kbnf_v1.md

 Introduction
 ------------

 Syntactic metalanguages have made mainly haphazard gains over the past 60 years, and still only describe text-based formats.
-KBNF is an attempt at a modernized metalanguage with better expressivity and binary support.
+KBNF aims to be a modernized metalanguage with better expressivity and binary support.